-Monday 15th April to Friday 24th May Bank Holiday: Monday 6th May Bank Holiday: Monday 27th May
+Monday 13th April to Friday 22nd May Bank Holiday: Monday 4th May Bank Holiday: Monday 25th May

-Monday 3rd June to Friday 19th July
+Monday 1st June to Thursday 16th July

-GUIDELINE TO THE ADMISSION PROCESS FOR ENTRY INTO YEAR 7 IN SEPTEMBER 2024
+GUIDELINE TO THE ADMISSION PROCESS FOR ENTRY INTO YEAR 7 IN SEPTEMBER 2026

-There are 128 places for entry in Year 7 September 2024.
-Selection for entry is as described in this booklet and in the 'Admissions Policy for Entry into Year 7 in September 2024' which is at the back of this booklet.
+There are 128 places for entry in Year 7 September 2026.
+Selection for entry is as described in this booklet and in the 'Admissions Policy for Entry into Year 7 in September 2026' which is also at the back of this booklet.